Dj1236/project_demo1/README.md

 # project_demo1
-demo for git and github class
+demo for git and github class.